Charlie Adam: Blackpool

-In January 2010 he was named in the Press Association's Championship "Team of the Week", along with teammate Neal Eardley, following his performance two days before in the 3–2 home victory over Watford.
-That same month Adam won the Championship Player of the Month award and was voted the PFA Championship Fans' Player of the Month for January 2010.
+In January 2010 he was named in the Press Association's Championship "Team of the Week", along with teammate Neal Eardley, following his performance two days prior, in a 3–2 home victory over Watford.
+That same month, Adam won the Championship Player of the Month award and was voted the PFA Championship Fans' Player of the Month for January 2010.
 In March, Adam scored in his 50th league appearance for Blackpool, a 2–0 win at Plymouth Argyle.
 Just under a month later, Adam was named in the PFA "Championship Team of the Year".

 Blackpool qualified for that season's play-offs.
 Adam scored a match-winning penalty against Nottingham Forest in the semi-final first leg, and Blackpool won the tie on aggregate.
-In the play-off final Adam scored a free-kick as Blackpool beat Cardiff City 3–2 at Wembley Stadium and gained promotion to the Premier League.
+In the play-off final, Adam scored a free-kick as Blackpool beat Cardiff City 3–2 at Wembley Stadium and gained promotion to the Premier League.

 In the fourth week of the 2010–11 Premier League season, Adam was named in the official Team of the Week.
 He was named again in week seven, alongside teammate Luke Varney.
 In early December, a tribunal ruled in favour of Adam in a dispute over unpaid bonuses from the previous season.
 They found that Blackpool were required to pay the player £25,000 for successfully avoiding relegation to League One.
 The club had argued that the promotion bonus (which had been stipulated in Adam's contract) superseded the 'survival bonus.'
 The panel upheld Adam's complaint, but did not agree with his second argument that the failure to pay the amount constituted a breach of contract on the club's part.
 As a result, both parties were responsible for their own legal fees – leaving Adam with a very small net gain from the venture.

 In January 2011, Blackpool rejected a £4.5 million bid from Liverpool to buy Adam, an amount described by manager Ian Holloway as "disgraceful".
 Blackpool then rejected a transfer request that Adam had made to the club.
 He was one of seven nominees for the 2010–11 PFA Players' Player of the Year.
 However, Adam and his Blackpool teammates were relegated at the season's end.
 In May 2011, Blackpool activated an option to increase Adam's contract by a further twelve months.